cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 The downloaded spreadsheet contains six sheets:

-* **Metadata**: This contains the metadata for the new solution model, and will only have headings
+* **Metadata**: This contains the metadata for the new solution model, and will only have headings (see definition of headings [here](../../terminology/rules.md#metadata-sheet))
-* **Properties**: This contains the properties for the new solution model, and will only have headings
+* **Properties**: This contains the properties for the new solution model, and will only have headings (see definition of headings [here](../../terminology/rules.md#properties-sheet))
-* **Classes**: This contains the classes for the new solution model, and will only have headings
+* **Classes**: This contains the classes for the new solution model, and will only have headings (see definition of headings [here](../../terminology/rules.md#classes-sheet))
-* **RefProperties**: This will be all the properties from the enterprise model that Olav can use to lookup what properties he wants to use in the solution model.
+* **ReferenceProperties**: This will be all the properties from the enterprise model that Olav can use to lookup what properties he wants to use in the solution model.
 In addition, this will be used in the validation of the solution model.
-* **RefClasses**: This will be all the classes from the enterprise model.
-Similar to the `RefProperties`, this will be used to look-up what classes Olav wants to use in the solution model, and will be validated against.
+* **ReferenceClasses**: This will be all the classes from the enterprise model.
+Similar to the `RefProperties`, this will be used to look up what classes Olav wants to use in the solution model, and will be validated against.
-* **RefMetadata**: This will be the metadata from the enterprise model.
+* **ReferenceMetadata**: This will be the metadata from the enterprise model.
 This is there to establish linage so that it is clear where the solution model comes from.

 ## Setting up the Metadata for the Solution Model